-The initial RSOC was charged with designing and executing a solicitation, search, and selection process for the first actual (non-transition or "acting") RSE appointment.
+The initial RSOC was charged with designing and executing a solicitation, search, and selection process for the first actual (not transitional or "acting") RSE appointment.
 That process involved iteration on this and related documents and evaluation of various strategies and options.
-The RSOC was expected to describe the process it ultimately selected to the community and did involve the community in interim considerations when that was likely to be of value.
-Following completion of the selection process, the RSOC will determine the best way to share information learned and experience gained with the community and to determine how to best preserve that information for future use.
+During the creation of this document, it was expected that the RSOC would describe the process it ultimately selected to the community.
+The RSOC did involve the community in interim considerations when that was likely to be of value.
+Following completion of the selection process, the RSOC will determine the best way to share information learned and experience gained with the community and determine how to best preserve that information for future use.